Laura Alfreda Fraser

 Tresilla Ann Elinor Buller-Leyborne-Popham

-Tresilla Ann Elinor Buller-Leyborne-Popham is the daughter of Eric Tremayne Buller-Leyborne-Popham.
+Tresilla Ann Elinor Buller-Leyborne-Popham was the daughter of Eric Tremayne Buller-Leyborne-Popham.
 She married, firstly, Count John Garland de Pret Roose, son of Count Jacques de Pret Roose and Elizabeth Garland, on 2 December 1948.1 She married, secondly, Lt.-Col. Sir John Charles Arthur Digby Lawson, 3rd Bt., son of Sir Digby Lawson, 2nd Bt. and Iris Mary Fitzgerald, on 22 December 1954.
+She died in 1985.2

 From 2 December 1948, her married name became de Pret Roose.1 Her married name became Lawson.